tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 ```

 > [!NOTE]
 > When using Automatic OS Upgrades with Service Fabric, the new OS image is rolled out Update Domain by Update Domain to maintain high availability of the services running in Service Fabric.
 To utilize Automatic OS Upgrades in Service Fabric your cluster node type must be configured to use the Silver Durability Tier or higher.
 For Bronze Durability tier, automatic OS image upgrade is only supported for Stateless node types.
-For more information on the durability characteristics of Service Fabric clusters, please see [this documentation](../service-fabric/service-fabric-cluster-capacity.md#durability-characteristics-of-the-cluster).
+For more information on the durability characteristics of Service Fabric clusters, see [this documentation](../service-fabric/service-fabric-cluster-capacity.md#durability-characteristics-of-the-cluster).

 ## Using Application Health extension